paugier/mercurial-book/en/changing-history.rst

 - We need to remove the extra debug info added while developing our new feature.
   It was useful during development, but it's no longer needed now.
-- Our 'Apple Slicer done' changeset actually still contains a bug, causing it to output sliced pears when there's a full moon.
+- Our 'Apple Slicer done' changeset still contains a bug, causing it to output sliced pears when there's a full moon.
   We should edit that changeset to fix the issue before pushing our feature.
-- There's not really a need to have changesets with parts of our feature, as it's just a dump of 'changes done so far'.
+- There's no real need to have changesets with parts of our feature, as it's just a dump of 'changes done so far'.
-  Let's combine all our changes into one changeset.
+  Let's combine all of our changes into one changeset.

 By default, when executing ``hg histedit``, all of the changesets are prefixed with the word *pick*.
 This means: take this changeset along,